palkan/anyway_config/README.md

 ## How to set env vars

-Environmental variables for your config should start with your config name, uppercased.
+Environmental variables for your config should start with your config name, upper-cased.

 For example, if your config name is "mycoolgem" then the env var "MYCOOLGEM_PASSWORD" is used as `config.password`.

 Environment variables are automatically serialized:

 - `"True"`, `"t"` and `"yes"` to `true`;
 - `"False"`, `"f"` and `"no"` to `false`;
 - `"nil"` and `"null"` to `nil` (do you really need it?);